Course

 return wrapper

-Our decorator function takes a function as an argument, and we shall, therefore, define a function and pass it to our decorator.
+Since our decorator takes a function as an argument, we’ll define a new function and pass it to the decorator.
 We learned earlier that we could assign a function to a variable.
 We'll use that trick to call our decorator function.

 def say_hi():